For US Residents

 • breathing problems

-• changes in laboratory blood levels (sugar, potassium).
+• changes in laboratory blood values (sugar, potassium).

 • sore throat